ron2015schmitt/Mathematiques/doc/intro/multiarray-arithmetic/README.md

 ☀ (Vector<double>{24, 24, 24} / Vector<double>{2, 3, 4}) ➜ Vector<double> {12, 8, 6};

 ```
-Operators also work on nested multiarrays, ie multiarrays with depth greatwr then 1.
+Operators also work on nested multiarrays, ie multiarrays with depth greater then 1.

 Examples: